 Dog Breed Class: Yet to be “officially” recognized

-An Aussiedoodle is just one example of a new “type” or “breed” of dog that is commonly referred to as a “designer dog” or “hybrid dog”.
-And while this trend to cross-breed two totally different dog breeds together may at first seem a bit strange, the result can actually be quite beneficial to both individual breeds.
+An Aussiedoodle is just one example of a new “type” or “breed” of dog that is commonly referred to as a “designer dog” or “hybrid dog.”
+And while this trend of cross-breeding two different dog breeds together may initially seem a bit strange, the result can be pretty beneficial to both species.

-Do to irresponsible breeding throughout the years and/or centuries, certain dog breeds have been “selectively bred” to highlight features that may or may not be in the best interest of that breed.
-As a result, characteristics that may have naturally disappeared on their own due to natural selection, have instead been able to persist, and in some cases even enhanced (think Cavalier King Charles Spaniel with their small heads).
+Due to irresponsible breeding throughout the years and centuries, certain dog breeds have been “selectively bred” to highlight features that may or may not be in the best interest of that breed.
+As a result, characteristics that may have naturally disappeared on their own due to natural selection have instead been able to persist and, in some cases, even enhanced (think Cavalier King Charles Spaniel with their small heads).

-Many purebred dog breeds today are at an increased risk for suffering a wide variety of medical conditions that they simply wouldn’t be at risk for had “natural selection” been able to occur naturally.
+As a result, many purebred dog breeds today are at an increased risk for suffering a wide variety of medical conditions that they wouldn’t be at risk for had “natural selection” been able to occur naturally.

 This is why…

-Some breeders, in an attempt to “capture” the positive characteristics of certain breeds without also “inheriting” many of the health risks as well have chosen to combine different well loved dog breeds in an effort to create a healthy combination of some of our favorite dogs today.
+Some breeders, in an attempt to “capture” the positive characteristics of particular breeds without also “inheriting” many of the health risks, have combined different well-loved dog breeds to create a healthy combination of some of our favorite dogs today.

 The Aussiedoodle represents one of the best examples of this “new” trend.
 With that said, you’re probably wondering what it’s like to own an Aussiedoodle and what you’re Aussiedoodle is going to look like.

 Ausiedoodle Dog Breed Appearance

 Asking what your ausiedoodle’s appearance will look like is a great question.
-But the problem is, it’s also a tough question to answer.
+But the problem is, it’s also a tricky question to answer.

-You see, what you’re basically going to get is a mix of these two historic breeds, and most of the time you’re not going to get a 50/50 split so the looks and behavior of your Aussiedoodle will likely depend on which way your Aussiedoodle “leans”.
+You see, what you’re going to get is a mix of these two historic breeds, and most of the time, you’re not going to get a 50/50 split, so the looks and behavior of your Aussiedoodle will likely depend on which way your Aussiedoodle “leans.”

 Is he more Poodle?
-Or is he more Australian Shepherd?
+Or is he more like an Australian Shepherd?